ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

  - dashDB access credentials
  - A Cognos Anlaytics Trial

+> **Note - **
-> **Note**
+>
-If you need help with any of the prerequisites, go to the [Prerequisite Step by Step Directions](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md) page
+> If you need help with any of the prerequisites, go to the [Prerequisite Step by Step Directions](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md) page

 # Move the Data to the Cloud